You are here: Urology Textbook > Prostate > BPH > Definition, epidemiology, etiology

 Epidemiology of Benign Prostatic Hyperplasia (BPH)

-The epidemiological data for BPH are highly dependent on the used definition of BPH: studies have focused on the pathological prostate volume, urine flow, LUTS or combined mentioned parameters.
+The epidemiological data for BPH are highly dependent on the focus of the trials: pathological prostate volume, urine flow, LUTS or a combination of mentioned parameters.

-The prevalence of benign prostate hyperplasia is age dependent: starting with the age of 35, the prevalence increases each decade by 15%.
+Using the pathological definition, the prevalence of BPH is age dependent: starting with the age of 35, the prevalence increases each decade by 15%.
 Nearly 100% of 90 year old men have benign prostate hyperplasia (pathologic definition).
 The pathologic prevalence does not correlate with the clinical significance.

 The prostate volume of the male population increases with age: 25 ml (30–35 years old) to 45 ml (70 years old).
 Transition zone volume increases from 15 ml to 25 ml (same age groups).